 At the breakfast table we talk about other things, because since two years Pera Palace Hotel is again the destination for everybody who visits Istanbul.
 If you don’t get a room there you at least have a drink in its famous Orient Express Bar.
 Agatha Christie and Graham Green have made the hotel famous.
 And Pinar Kartal Timer manages the Grand Dame at the Bosphorus.

-The new book PERA PALACE HOTEL Istanbul > to the book here
+The brilliant book PERA PALACE HOTEL Istanbul > to the book here

 Andreas Augustin (Q.) Good morning, dear Pinar, and thanks for your time.
-We are celebrating the soft-launch of our latest book PERA PALACE ISTANBUL with a late breakfast at your Agatha Restaurant.
+We are celebrating two successful years of our book PERA PALACE ISTANBUL with a late breakfast at your Agatha Restaurant.